-Oregon City Dentist Dr. Brett Johnson and staff recommend a good oral hygiene regimen as the best way to preserve the health of your teeth and gums.
+Oregon City Dentist Dr. Sam Greenstein and staff recommend a good oral hygiene regimen as the best way to preserve the health of your teeth and gums.

-Daily brushing and flossin, as well as regular dental exams and professional cleanings every six months, are key to maintaining oral health.
+Daily brushing and flossing, as well as regular dental exams and professional cleanings every six months, are key to maintaining oral health.

 With our exam and X-rays, we can catch problems such as decay, cysts, and bone loss early and recommend proper treatment.
 A comprehensive evaluation of your dental health is essential to providing you with a complete diagnosis and treatment recommendations.

 During your exam, we collect all the data needed to determine your level of gum disease, tooth decay, tooth trauma, TMJ health and overall oral health.

 Taking a complete set of X-rays is a critical part of this examination, allowing us to evaluate the status of your jawbones, sinus cavities and all of your teeth.
 While we encourage all our new patients to undertake a comprehensive examination, if you are in pain, we can also do site-specific exams to diagnose and treat the source of your discomfort and recommend the appropriate treatment plan.

 Our hygienists perform thorough dental cleanings as well as teach you how to keep your smile healthy.
 Quality daily oral hygiene ranks as a vital part of protecting the long-term health of your teeth and gums.
 Brushing and flossing daily help to remove oral bacteria from the mouth that contributes to the development of dental decay and disease.
 Failing to adequately brush and floss allow this bacteria to remain in the mouth where it can lead to cavities, gum disease and tooth loss.